gd-programming/gd.docs/docs/resources/server/leaderboardscore.md

 ## Leaderboard Score

-Leadboards are the in-game ranking system for Geometry Dash.
-There are `7` Types of Leaderboards that are used as of version `2.11`
+Leaderboards are the in-game ranking system for Geometry Dash.
+There are `7` types of leaderboards that are used as of version `2.11`
-> - `Star Top 100` - The Top 100 best Star Grinders
+> - `Star Top 100` - The top 100 best star grinders
-> - `Star Friends` - The Relative Leaderboards betweem the user and his Friends
+> - `Star Friends` - The relative leaderboards between the user and his friends
-> - `Relative Star` - The PLayers position on the global leaderboards along with 100 other players that have a rank relative to the player
+> - `Relative Star` - The players position on the global leaderboards along with 100 other players that have a rank relative to the player
-> - `Creator Top 100` - The top 100 Creator Point Grinders
+> - `Creator Top 100` - The top 100 creator point grinders
 > - `Global Level Scores` - The fastest victors to a specific level since the level was uploaded to the servers
 > - `Global Weekly Level Scores` - The fastest victors to a specific level since the last `604800` seconds
 > - `Friend Level Scores` - The fastest victors to a specific level between the user and his friends since the level was uploaded to the servers

-A typical Leaderboard Server response is structured with a `key:value:key:value` pairing and is then split with a `|`
+A typical leaderboard server response is structured with a `key:value:key:value` pairing and is then split with a `|`

 <!-- tabs:start -->